 If your business is a single-member LLC (like mine is), you can also use your social security number as your TIN, but in an effort to keep things thoroughly segregated between your business and personal life, it's not a bad idea to register for your TIN either way, regardless of how many shareholders are in your company.

 For most companies, it's also not a bad idea to have a few official corporate documents on hand.
-A corporation will need to have their “Articles of Incorporation” (this is what is created when you initially register your corporation, and it's also something that MyCorporation will take care of for you) in addition to “Bylaws“.
+A corporation will need to have their “Articles of Incorporation” (this is created when you initially register your corporation) in addition to “Bylaws“.

 The Bylaws are a legal document that explains in writing, who has the power to control the company and how the company will function.
 If a corporation is owned and controlled by one person, then this document is going to be relatively simple.

-An LLC will need to have their “Articles of Organization” (again, this is created when you register your LLC with the state, and it's also something that MyCorporation will take care of for you) as well as an “Operating Agreement“.
+An LLC will need to have their “Articles of Organization” (again, this is created when you register your LLC with the state) as well as an “Operating Agreement“.

 An Operating Agreement is similar in many respects to the Bylaws of a corporation.
 The purpose of the document is to govern the internal operations of the business in a way that suits the specific needs of the business owners. (source)